Pmacdon15/todo/README.md

 ### Installation

+> [!TIP]
-For easy cloning it is recommended you have git installed.
+> For easy cloning it is recommended you have git installed..

 Navigate to a terminal and directory you want to clone the repository in and type:

  ```bash